 Development after two clubs

-Unlike other 1 systems, the Canary 2
+systems, the Canary 2

 opening is never made with major suit length.
 As a consequence, there is no need to have a mechanism for uncovering 4-4 major suit fits (usually a response of 2